kismetwireless/kismet-docs/howto/osx.md

 Kismet should build on OSX directly, but requires some libraries be installed.

 1. Install XCode from the Apple App Store.
-You may be prompted, during the course of installing MacPorts, to install other components of XCode and the XCode command line utilities.
+You may be prompted, during the course of installing MacPorts, to install other components of XCode and the XCode command-line utilities.

 2. Install a ports library; for example:

    * MacPorts from https://www.macports.org
    * HomeBrew from https://brew.sh/

-3. Install the needed external libraries; If prompted to install other necessary libraries or tools, of course say `yes`:
+3. Install the needed external libraries; if prompted to install other necessary libraries or tools, of course say `yes`:

    * For `macports`: